intelligent-machine-learning/dlrover/docs/design/faults-diagnosis.md

 The figure shows a hang error case in a LLM7B SFT training job on a single node with 8 GPUs.
 We can observe worker 0 and worker 2-7 all wait at synchronize function while worker 1 is absent.
 Clearly, worker 1 is suspended elsewhere that results in a hang error.
-With those CUDA events, the Analyst can identify there is a hang error and Diagnostician could explore the root cause further and possibly diagnose the problem.
+With those CUDA events, the Analyst can identify that a hang error happened and Diagnostician could explore the root cause further and diagnose the problem.